Kiran7007/Interview-Preparation/docs/android.md

 - LeakCanary integrated in all debug builds (CI gates on new leaks)
 - Code review checklist: "Does this hold a Context longer than its scope?"
 - Architectural boundary rule: no UI references in data layer components

-> Memory leaks are **systemic lifecycle mismanagement** — fix at the architectural level, not one-off patches.
-LeakCanary in CI is your canary in the coal mine.

-Interview Answer:
-> You are working on a large-scale social media app (~20M MAU).
 ---
 ## Scenario: Battery Drain Due to Background Work
 You are working on a fitness tracking app.
 Users report significant battery drain; the app appears at the top of battery usage.
-The app uses location tracking, background sync, and periodic API polling. **How would you diagnose and fix?**
+The app uses location tracking, background sync, and periodic API polling.
+How would you diagnose and fix?

 > Treat this as a **resource efficiency + background execution policy** problem, not a single bug.